Human trafficking in Ghana: Government response (2009)

-Prosecution
+Prosecution (2009)

 The Government of Ghana demonstrated improved anti-human trafficking law enforcement efforts in 2010.
 Ghana prohibits all forms of trafficking through its 2005 Human Trafficking Act (HTA), which prescribes a minimum penalty of five years' imprisonment for all forms of trafficking.
 This penalty is sufficiently stringent and commensurate with penalties prescribed for other serious offenses, such as rape.
 In July 2009, the Ghanaian parliament passed a law amending the definition of trafficking to give the HTA uniformity with the language of the 2000 UN TIP Protocol.

 The Ghana Police Service (GPS) maintains an Anti-human trafficking Unit (AHTU) in its Criminal Investigation Division, which opened 31 trafficking investigations in 2009.
 The government initiated 15 trafficking prosecutions during the year, an increase over five prosecutions in 2008, and convicted six traffickers in 2009, an increase over the one conviction obtained in 2008.
 The AHTU claimed credit for repatriating 20 child victims of trafficking to neighboring countries.
 According to the AHTU, 61 percent of all trafficking cases reported in Ghana were labor-related, while 39 percent were sexual exploitation cases.

 In June 2009, the government convicted three Chinese nationals of trafficking eight Chinese women to Ghana for exploitation in prostitution.
 The Accra Circuit Court sentenced the primary trafficking offender to 17 years' imprisonment, including 10 years for human trafficking and two years for conspiracy.
-His brother received a 12-year sentence – 10 years for abetment and two years for conspiracy.
+His brother received a 12-year sentence - 10 years for abetment and two years for conspiracy.
 In a second case, an offender received a jail sentence of eight years' imprisonment for trafficking three Ghanaian children to Côte d'Ivoire.
 These sentences were well above the mandatory five year minimum.

 In January 2010, the Agona Swedru Circuit Court convicted a Ghanaian woman for enslaving two boys, ages six and eight, from the Central Region to fish on Lake Volta.
-The woman was sentenced to nine years' imprisonment – the first ever prosecution of a domestic trafficking offender in Ghana.
+The woman was sentenced to nine years' imprisonment - the first ever prosecution of a domestic trafficking offender in Ghana.
 The government joined with neighboring countries, as well as international organizations and foreign embassies, to prosecute transnational cases, most recently in a successful bid to break up a trafficking and prostitution ring that sent at least 50 Ghanaian women to Russia for the sex trade.